Chloezhu010/42Paris/02_C/09_philosopher/README.md

   - concurrency: the ability of a system to handle multiple tasks at once, but not necessarily at the same exact time.
 It allows tasks to be in progress at the same time (often through context switching), but only one task is executing at any given moment.

 # Modules
+- Main module
+  - argument parsing
+  - initialization
+  - create philo
+  - monitor state
+  - cleanup
+- Argument parsing
+  - parse and validate command-line input
+  - eg. 5 800 200 200 7
+  - 4 or 5 arg incl.
+    - number_of_philosophers
+    - time_to_die (in ms)
+    - time_to_eat (in ms)
+    - time_to_sleep (in ms)
+    - number_of_times_each_philosopher_must_eat (optional arg)
+  - input only contain number
+  - all bigger than 0, except number of meals needs to eat
+- Initialization
+- Philo module
+  - create each philo as a thread, handle lifecycle: think, eat, sleep
+- Fork module
+  - manage access to the fork
+- Monitor stsate
+  - monitors the simulation to detect philosopher deaths or completion
+- Logging module
+  - thread-safe logging, print the state of the simulation
+  - since multi threads are running concurrently, it needs to handle race conditions and interleaved output
+- Time module
+  - time-related functions
+- Cleanup
+  - destroy mutex
+  - free memroy

 # Notes
+1. Arg parsing module
+  - to validate and parse the argument input
+  - store the parsed value in a structure
+2. Time module
+  - track how long philo spend thinking, eating, sleeping
+  - detect starvation
+3. Logging module
+  - thread-safe output
+4. Initialization module
+5. Philo module
+6. Fork module
+7. Monitor module
+8. Cleanup module